product-capstone-team/Djoalan-project/README.md

 - [Tensorflow] (https://www.tensorflow.org/api_docs/python)

 ### Dataset
 we use Buycott Dataset as input model Convolutional Neural Network (CNN).
-We took 6000 data images of barcodes from the buycott site containing line patterns and sequence numbers of collection products that were available at retail.
+We took more than 4000 data images of barcodes from the buycott site containing line patterns and sequence numbers of collection products that were available at retail.

 ![00000000129220](https://user-images.githubusercontent.com/89289597/173224825-23114d06-c109-428d-9819-1636ac30eb28.png)